unrealwork/atsd-use-cases/USVisaRefusal/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/b8675093/2/#fullscreen)

 The below figure shows the distribution over time of the lowest (top figure) and highest (bottom figure) refusal rates from 2015.
-By scrolling over of the the distributions, you can see the maximum and minimum refusal rates for the country from 2006 through 2016, as well as values for the 25th, 50th, and 75th percentiles.
+By scrolling over of the distributions, you can see the maximum and minimum refusal rates for the country from 2006 through 2016, as well as values for the 25th, 50th, and 75th percentiles.
 We can see that the visa refusal rates for nationals from Monaco has shot up to a **57%** refusal rate in 2015 (the absolute minimum in this time frame was 0%).
 Cuba shot up to a **82%** refusal rate in 2015, with the minimum refusal from 2006 to 2014 being 20.5%.